0xAX/linux-insides/Booting/linux-bootstrap-3.md

 where we can see - 16-bit length(`len`) of IDT and 32-bit pointer to it (More details about IDT and interruptions we will see in the next posts). ` __attribute__((packed))` means here that size of `gdt_ptr` minimum as required.
 So size of the `gdt_ptr` will be 6 bytes here or 48 bits.
 (Next we will load pointer to the `gdt_ptr` to the `GDTR` register and you might remember from the previous post that it is 48-bits in size).

-Setup Global Descriptor Table
+Set up Global Descriptor Table
 --------------------------------------------------------------------------------

-Next is the setup of Global Descriptor Table (GDT).
-We can see `setup_gdt` function which sets up GDT (you can read about it in the [Kernel booting process.
+Next is the setup of the Global Descriptor Table (GDT).
+We can see the `setup_gdt` function which sets up GDT (you can read about it in the [Kernel booting process.
 Part 2.](linux-bootstrap-2.md#protected-mode)).
-There is definition of the `boot_gdt` array in this function, which contains definition of the three segments:
+There is a definition of the `boot_gdt` array in this function, which contains the definition of the three segments:

 ```C
 	static const u64 boot_gdt[] __attribute__((aligned(16))) = {